-PSY 551: Community Psychology:Frameworks for Intervention
+PSY 551: Foundations of Community Psychology

 This course provides an introduction to the importance of understanding community systems and their influence on interactions, roles, norms, and values.
-Emphasized is the role of change agents (community psychologists, community-based and school counselors, community health educators, forensic psychologists, etc.) in interventions in the community and the theories and principles needed to help people in various settings achieve maximum quality of life.~
+Emphasized is the role of change agents (community psychologists, community-based and school counselors, community health educators, forensic psychologists, etc.) in interventions in the community and the theories and principles needed to help people in various settings achieve maximum quality of life.

-PSY 562: Community Mental Health
+PSY 562 : Community-Based Health and Well-Being